 - The important provisions are not otherwise buried (for instance in light print on the back of a document); and

 - The waiver does not excuse more than ordinary negligence.

-Additionally, a waiver of liability affecting a minor child is unenforceable and a parent cannot sign his or her child’s rights away.
+Additionally, a waiver of liability affecting a minor child is unenforceable and a parent cannot sign his or her child’s rights away.2

-Nevada law defines ordinary negligence as the failure to exercise that degree of care which an ordinarily careful and prudent person would exercise under the same or similar circumstances.
+Nevada law defines ordinary negligence as the failure to exercise that degree of care that an ordinarily careful and prudent person would exercise under the same or similar circumstances.

-Gross negligence, on the other hand, is generally defined as the absence of even a slight degree of care.2
+Gross negligence, on the other hand, is generally defined as the absence of even a slight degree of care.3

 - Example: During a routine maintenance check, a roller coaster operator does not notice that a safety bar is loose.
 This is most likely ordinary negligence.
 But if the employee didn’t bother to conduct a scheduled inspection at all, a jury might find that the failure to do so constituted gross negligence.

 A Nevada waiver of liability is enforceable solely to the extent it excuses someone from ordinary negligence.